scale-it/sigmadao/dapp/README.md

 ### How to create a sigmada user and setup sigmadao with read-only permission to database?

-Setup the sigma_daos table.
-Sigmadao-indexer should be running before executing below scripts.
+Sigmadao-indexer should be running before executing the below scripts.

 Create a sigma dao user, if not already created: